brandur/sorg/content/fragments/new-great-companies.md

 ---
-title: Where Are All the New Great Companies?
+title: Where are all the new great companies?
 published_at: 2016-07-29T15:32:06Z
 hook: UNWRITTEN.
 This should not appear on the front page.
 ---